cloudeteer/terraform-azurerm-launchpad/README.md

 ### <a name="output_network_security_group_id"></a> [network\_security\_group\_id](#output\_network\_security\_group\_id)

 Description: The ID of the Azure Network Security Group (NSG) associated with the Launchpad.
+If `var.subnet_id` is specified, no Azure Network Security Group (NSG) ID is returned.

 ### <a name="output_network_security_group_name"></a> [network\_security\_group\_name](#output\_network\_security\_group\_name)

 Description: The name of the Azure Network Security Group (NSG) associated with the Launchpad.
+If `var.subnet_id` is specified, no Azure Network Security Group (NSG) Name is returned.

 ### <a name="output_subnet_id"></a> [subnet\_id](#output\_subnet\_id)